ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 ### Remarks

-Entities loaded using `Stream` will be transient (not attached to session).
+{INFO Entities loaded using `Stream` will be transient (not attached to session). /}

+{WARNING:Caution}

+**fromEtag** does not do any filtrations on server-side based on the specified in streaming function return type (e.g. `Employee`) and will return all documents from given Etag even if their `Raven-Clr-Type` does not match the return type, which may cause potential casting errors.
+Set return type to `object`, `dynamic` or `RavenJObject` to address situation when documents with different types might be returned.

+{WARNING/}

 {PANEL/}